0 0

 Documentary CGTN (Chinese Quantum Computer development programme)

-China Global Television Network, or CGTN, is an international media organization launched on December 31, 2016.
-CGTN Documentary is a Chinese pay television channel operated by Chinese State broadcaster China Central Television as a part of CGTN group of international channels, broadcasting documentaries in the English language.
-On April 27 2021, on the CGTN Documentary, New Zealand Sky Television broadcasted a programme on China’s exploration of Quantum Computing research and development.
+China Global Television Network, or CGTN, is an international media organisation launched on December 31, 2016.
+CGTN Documentary is a Chinese pay television channel operated by the Chinese State broadcaster China Central Television as part of the CGTN group of international channels, broadcasting documentaries in English.
+On April 27 2021, on the CGTN Documentary, New Zealand Sky Television broadcast a programme on China’s exploration of Quantum Computing research and development.
 I viewed it – this is where the inspiration for this article comes from.
-It is not only the quantum computers and the vast possibilities for the future that sparked my interest, but it is the application scientific skill and the intelligence of humans it had been endowed with, that inspired this article.
-Humans are super talented to encode and decode.
+It is not only the quantum computers and the vast possibilities for the future that sparked my interest, but also the application of scientific skill and the intelligence humans have been endowed with that inspired this article.
+Humans are super talented at encoding and decoding.

-A 3-d Diagram of a typical quantum computer from the sketchbook of the author.
-IBM’S quantum computer has a height of approximately 1 m to 1.2 m.
+A 3-D Diagram of a typical quantum computer from the sketchbook of the author.
+IBM’s quantum computer is approximately 1 m to 1.2 m tall.
 Loose ink and watercolour sketch by William Van Zyl with annotations.
-The cubit has to be kept very cool – a stunning -273 degrees Celcius.
+The cubit has to be kept very cold—a stunning -273 degrees Celsius.
 Researchers have claimed that the Jiuzhang quantum computer (China) is 100 trillion times faster than the world’s fastest supercomputer.

 World War 2: Japanese Cyphers

-Here is an interesting story of how the Americans deciphered the secret codes of the Japanese just after the attack on Pearl Harbour in 194.
+Here is a fascinating story of how the Americans deciphered the secret codes of the Japanese just after the attack on Pearl Harbour in 194.

-PURPLE was an enticing, but quite tactically limited, a window into Japanese planning and policy because of the peculiar nature of Japanese policymaking prior to the War.
+PURPLE was an enticing, but quite tactically limited, window into Japanese planning and policy because of the peculiar nature of Japanese policymaking before the War.
 Early on, a better tactical window was the Japanese Fleet Code (an encoded cypher), called JN-25 by U.S. Navy cryptanalysts.
-Breaking into the version in use in the months after December 7, 1941 (Pearl Harbour) provided enough information to lead to U.S. naval victories in the Coral Sea and Midway battles, stopping the initial Japanese advances to the south and eliminating the bulk of Japanese naval air power.
+Breaking into the version in use after December 7, 1941 (Pearl Harbour) provided enough information to lead to U.S. naval victories in the Coral Sea and Midway battles, stopping the initial Japanese advances to the south and eliminating the bulk of Japanese naval air power.
 Later, broken JN-25 traffic also provided the schedule and routing of the plane Admiral Isoroku Yamamoto would be flying in during an inspection tour in the southwest Pacific, giving USAAF pilots a chance to ambush the officer who had conceived the Pearl Harbour attack.
-And still later, access to Japanese Army messages from decrypts of Army communications traffic assisted in planning the island-hopping campaign to the Philippines and beyond.
+And still later, access to Japanese Army messages from Army communications traffic decrypts assisted in planning the island-hopping campaign to the Philippines and beyond.

 Credit: https://en.wikipedia.org/wiki/Magic_(cryptography)